julienlafargue/Gomoku/README.md

 ## The project
-This project was carried out as part of my course to epitech over a period of three weeks in group of three.
+This project was carried out as part of my course to Epitech over a period of three weeks in group of three.
 The goal was to achieve an artificial inteligence with the best algorithm on the gomoku game.

 ## The game